Logic1000: Career

 Logic1000 initially went under the name DJ Logic, before being served a cease-and-desist order from DJ Logic.
 She relaunched under her updated moniker in 2019.

 After getting into electronic music in 2017, she released her first self-titled EP in 2018.
 Her first break was through Four Tet playing her music in his Coachella set.
 Remixes for artists such as Caribou, soon followed.

 In a cover feature for Mixmag, she revealed her creative process to be collaborative, largely working with her partner Thomas McAlister.
 She has described herself as "not a technical person".
 Instead she enjoys working with analogue synths and recording ideas raw.
 Her music is characterised by euphoric melody.

 In December 2020, she was Spotify's Equal artist of the month.

 In 2021 she released her EP You've Got the Whole Night to Go, and was featured on Essential Mix with BBC Radio 1.
 In November 2021, Logic1000 returned with her EP In The Sweetness of You, including single What You Like, featuring vocals from London-based artist Yunè Pinku.

 Logic1000 released her debut album Mother in March 2024 featuring singles from Rochelle Jordan, MJ Nebreda, DJ Plead and Kayla Blackmon, which Resident Advisor praised for its "soaring pop aspirations meet slinky club rollers".
 The album was followed up by mother :;~ rebirth which featured album track reworks from Empress Of, Vagabon and Vv Pete.

 In March 2025, Logic1000 released her edition of the infamous DJ-Kicks mix series.
 The album, which included two original tracks 'fused' and 'under the sun, beneath the rainfall', as well as mixed versions of tracks from the likes of oklou, Saya Grey, Smerz and Blood Orange, represented a softer and more down-tempo side of Logic1000, and received wide critical acclaim.
+In July 2026 Logic1000 announced her sophomore album Confirmation! with 'All In For You' featuring Kučka, and album is set to feature the likes of Christine and the Queens, Jam City and Yunè Pinku.